dunamismax/dunamismax/README.md

 ---

-### My Current Focus: The Go-Minimal Monorepo
+### My Current Focus: The Go-Minimal Reference Implementation

-I am channeling all my learning and development into my **Go** monorepo.
-It is the central hub for all my applications and experiments, putting the Go-Minimal Stack into practice.
-This project is a living testament to my development philosophy.
+My **Go** monorepo serves as the official reference implementation for **The Go-Minimal Stack**.
+It is the central hub where I put my architectural philosophy into practice, creating a living testament to the power and elegance of this approach.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Go_Logo_Blue.svg/1920px-Go_Logo_Blue.svg.png" alt="The Go programming language logo." width="100"/>